-I grew up in Portland and Brunswick, Maine.
+I grew up in Maine.
 After college in New Hampshire, I moved to Boston and worked for a major publishing firm there, but soon came to my senses—left the city and moved back to Maine.

 I lived and worked on a dairy farm, then owned a successful graphic arts business for a number of years before going back to school to earn a degree in sign language interpreting.
 I spent the next twenty-five years in public education, specializing in English language acquisition for students with cochlear implants.